Wednesday, November 26, 2025

 Weft wrapping (bonggit lilit) in the Toba Batak 'sadum' cloth

 It can take a lot of time to translate a single word because it can send me down a variety of rabbit holes, such as searching for the implications of the words warp and weft, on-loom and off-loom, wrapping and weaving, universal and specific.
-Each rabbit hole offers a small glimpse into another worldview, each piece of weaving vocabulary contributing to a larger pattern that will only gradually emerge.
+Each rabbit hole offers a tiny glimpse into another worldview, each piece of weaving vocabulary contributing to a larger pattern that will only gradually emerge.
 Patience, persistence, and holding one’s (pre-)conceptions in abeyance are required to get to the nub of the differences.
 The process is exciting because it offers a doorway into the unknown.
-I can imagine weaving techniques being compared not just at the level of what transpires in the weavers’ hands, but also how she frames it in her mind.
+I can imagine weaving techniques being compared not just at the level of what transpires in the weavers’ hands, but also how she frames them in her mind.

 A twined edge in a Toba Batak cloth called 'Bolean' (Private Collection Pangururan)